EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

-Shark skin.
-Coloured scanning electron micrograph (SEM) of scales on the skin of a shark.
-These sharply pointed placoid scales, also known as dermal teeth or denticles, disrupt turbulence over the skin, considerably reducing the drag on the fish as it swims.
-The tip of each scale is made of dentine overlaid with dental enamel.
+Shark scales.
+Coloured scanning electron micrograph (SEM) of scales from the skin of a shark.
+These sharply pointed, placoid scales are also known as dermal teeth.
+They give the shark's skin the feel of sandpaper.
+The tip of each scale is made of dentine overlayed with dental enamel.
 The lower part of each scale, which anchors it into the skin, is made of bone.
-This design has been investigated by engineers for use on the surfaces of aircraft and boats.
-Magnification: x33 when printed 10 centimetres wide.
+The scales disrupt turbulence over the skin, considerably reducing the drag on the shark as it swims.
+This design is being investigated by engineers for use on the surfaces of aircraft and boats.
+Magnification: x40 at 6x6cm size.

 Model release not required.
 Property release not required.